GuilhermeJuventino/GB-Breakout/README.md

 # GB-Breakout
-A Breakout clone written in assembly for the Nintendo GameBoy
+A Breakout clone written in assembly for the Nintendo GameBoy (Based on this tutorial: https://gbdev.io/gb-asm-tutorial/index.html)